Free at Last

 Honesty and artistry must be bound

-Into a dialogue between heroes,
+Into a dialogue only between heroes,

 Unafraid of imitating the good.